 Alpine Camp – Alpine is a summer camp for boys, a 350+ acre Alabama paradise: deep forests, massive rocks, and rushing waterfalls.
 It’s a world for exploration, getting dirty, and making hearts beat faster.
 Climbing, archery, mud wars, forts, fires, football – whatever the adventure, Alpine Camp always pushes boys to grow in independence and community.
 256-634-4404

 Greater Gadsden Area Tourism – Gadsden is a beautiful city in the foothills of the Appalachians.
 With mountains, lakes, the Coosa River and Noccalula Falls, Gadsden is the perfect place to live, raise a family and retire, while you enjoy relaxation, historical and scenic sites, cultural events and all sorts of entertainment and activities.
-90 Walnut Street, Gadsden, AL 35901.
+623 Broad St., Gadsden, AL 35901.
 888-565-0411

 City of Fort Payne – Fort Payne offers the finest in small town lifestyles.
 Our quality of life is not a secret.
 We have been voted into “The 100 Best Small Towns in America” twice, “The 50 Best Small Southern Towns,” and designated a “Golden Eagle” by “Boom Town USA – The 7 1/2 Keys to Big Success in Small Towns.”
 Excellent transportation, schools, recreation, healthcare facilities, cultural events, and scenic beauty are readily available.
 Yet, we still maintain our small town character with good neighbors and a strong work ethic.
 We are proud to be so honored!
 Please visit with us and see what the “fuss” is all about.
 256-845-1524

-Cloudmont Ski Resort – Snow Ski at America’s southernmost ski resort.
+Cloudmont Ski Resort (Check to see if they are open during winter season) – Snow Ski at America’s southernmost ski resort.
 Great place for beginners and intermediate skiiers and a wonderful place to hone up on those skiing skills.
 Located on County Road #614, just off the Lookout Mountain Parkway.
 P.O.
 Box 435, Mentone, Alabama 35984.
 256-634-4344

 Little River Canyon Center – This center is a Jacksonville State University facility operated in partnership with the National Park Service.
 Located on Hwy 35 and adjacent to the Little River Canyon National Preserve, it serves multiple functions as a center for outdoor interpretation, architectural sustainability, cultural demonstration and it serves as an administrative center for its related agencies.
 Visitors may experience an array of Field School activities including wildlife watching, hikes, and other family oriented programs.
 The Canyon Center includes public restrooms, walking trails, exhibits, a gift shop, a library, an auditorium and meeting rooms which may be rented by the half or full day.
 For more information please call 256-845-3548.